-Salomon is a major player in the world of hiking footwear, so it’s a pretty big deal when they release a brand-new shoe line.
-For 2018, the OUTline mirrors the modern trends: it’s essentially a trail runner up top with hiking shoe tread on the bottom.
+Salomon’s OUTline mirrors the modern trends: it’s essentially a trail runner up top with hiking shoe tread on the bottom.
 At 1 pound 8.6 ounces for the pair, the shoe is lighter than the popular X Ultra 3 and has a sleeker look that can be readily worn around town.
 We took both the Low and Mid versions of the OUTline hiking on the PCT in Washington’s Cascades, and below we break down their comfort, weight, traction, stability and support, fit and sizing, and more.
-To see how the OUTline stacks up, see our articles on the best lightweight hiking shoes and hiking boots.
+To see how the OUTline stacks up, see our articles on the best hiking shoes and hiking boots.

-At 1 pound 8.6 ounces for the Low GTX men’s version, the OUTline undercuts Salomon’s popular X Ultra 3 (1 pound 10.8 ounces) and XA Pro 3D (1 pound 11.5 ounces).
-In Salomon’s hiking lineup, only the Odyssey Pro comes in lighter (1 pound 6.6 ounces), although that shoe only is made in a non-waterproof design (for comparison, the non-GTX version of the OUTLine weighs slightly more 1 pound 7.8 ounces).
-It’s worth noting that the traction on the OUTline is noticeably improved over the Odyssey Pro, which was one of our main gripes with it.
-You get a more substantial sole with deeper lugs, and the results are noticeable.
-For those who want to cut even more weight, a trail-running shoe like the non-waterproof Altra Lone Peak 4.0 comes in at just 1 pound 4.4 ounces.
+At 1 pound 8.6 ounces for the Low GTX men’s version, the OUTline undercuts Salomon’s popular X Ultra 3 GTX (1 pound 10.8 ounces) and XA Pro 3D V8 (1 pound 10.1 ounces).
+For those who want to cut even more weight, Salomon X Raise GTX saves you 1 ounce for the pair, or you can go with a trail-running shoe like the non-waterproof Altra Lone Peak 4 at just 1 pound 4.4 ounces.
 And for a comparable hiking shoe with waterproofing, the Adidas Terrex Swift R2 GTX is the exact same weight as the OUTline.

 Waterproofing and Breathability